amohapatra3/course-enroll-app/README.md

 # Course search and enroll

 I worked on this **ReactJS** application for a class project.
 It simulates a course enrollment system.
-Use this application to learn more about some courses offered by the University of Wisconsin-Madison.
+Use this application to learn more about courses offered by the University of Wisconsin-Madison.

 ## Overview